ChadCooper06/CCooperBlog.github.io/index.md

 **What are some objects that my blog incorporates?**
     Currently, as I am using a premade layout for my blog (that will change), there aren't many objects that I can see using DevTools.
 I see a document object, which allows my JS to connect to my HTML, and a navigator object which appears to show something about the browser...though my assumption there could be falso and I don't know what information it's trying to convey *yet*.
 There also appears to be a metas object but I have no clue what it does.
 At some point I will make this blog my own and fill it with objects, functions and variables.
 It will be like the British Museum, except its contents would actually be mine.
 That's a future me thing, though he needs to get started or I will start ribbing him for being a lazy nerd.

+### Week 4

+Week 4 has been equally as confusing as the previous weeks but we did a cool thing and made a bouncing ball app using JS.
+Nervous for the in person classes and what all else we have to learn but still looking forward to the weeks ahead.
+Writing code is not an easy thing to do but I will do it!
+With each new week I feel that we are all getting better and better and I can see that while my growth is slow, it is also not stopping.
+That makes me very happy.
+This week saw no specific questions asked of me for inclusion in the blog so that just means that we've been given a small reprieve before in person class starts.

+### Week 5

+FIRST week of in person classes and it has been a rollercoaster of emotions and code.
+We learned a lot about atomic design, using Bootstrap and our introduction to "state" and state management began.
+Thus far, I have almost zero clue about how state works but hopefully soon I will begin to understand it.
+Our project was a mind reading game that used a mathematical algorithm to "predict" a symbol you "chose".